 Project Description

-Materials Science & Engineering, 1st Australian and New Zealand Edition
+Materials Science and Engineering: An Introduction, 1st Australian & New Zealand Edition

 One of the world’s most highly regarded Materials Science texts, Callister’s Materials Science and Engineering has been reimagined for the first time for Australian and New Zealand students.
 This first ANZ edition promotes student understanding of the three primary types of materials (metals, ceramics, and polymers) and composites, as well as the relationships that exist between the structural elements of materials and their properties.